Gayathri17012007/Non-Inverting-Amplifier-Using-Proteus/README.md

 •	Output is amplified without phase reversal.
 •	Practical values are close to theoretical values.
 ## Viva Questions
-1. What is a Non-Inverting Amplifier?
+1. What is a Non-Inverting Amplifier?<br>
+An amplifier where input is applied to the non-inverting terminal and output is in phase with input.<br>
-2. What is the gain formula?
+3. What is the gain formula?<br>
+Av​=1+R1​Rf​​
-3. Why is output in phase?
+4. Why is output in phase?<br>
+Because input is applied to the non-inverting terminal.<br>
-4. What happens if Rf increases?
+5. What happens if Rf increases?<br>
+Voltage gain increases.<br>
-5. What is the input impedance of non-inverting amplifier?
+6. What is the input impedance of non-inverting amplifier?<br>
+Very high (ideally infinite).<br>